vivekmathema/GCxGC-CRISP/README.md

 ## 1B) PRE-BUILT CRISP GPU PACKAGE (out-of-the-box | Requires CUDA 11.0 and cuDNN 8.00 in installed)

-## The standalone GPU version of python is currently only available for Windows OS and required CUDA 9.5 or above along with cuDNN 7.5 or above along with packages in requirments_gpu.txt
+**The standalone GPU version of python is currently only available for Windows10 OS and requires CUDA 9.5+ (CUDA11.00 tested) along with cuDNN 7.5+ (cuDNN 8.5 tested) along with packages in requirments_gpu.txt**

 Windows Standalone GPU version for python 3.6  (Google Drive link)
 ```